apacha/sensor-fusion-demo/README.md

 Apart from these two sensors, the following sensors are available for comparison:

-- Accelerometer + Compass
+- Improved Orientation Sensor 1 (Sensor fusion of Android Rotation Vector and Calibrated Gyroscope - less stable but more accurate)
-- Gravity + Compass
+- Improved Orientation Sensor 2 (Sensor fusion of Android Rotation Vector and Calibrated Gyroscope - more stable but less accurate)
 - Android Rotation Vector (Kalman filter fusion of Accelerometer + Gyroscope + Compass)
 - Calibrated Gyroscope (Separate result of Kalman filter fusion of Accelerometer + Gyroscope + Compass)
-- Improved Orientation Sensor 1 (Sensor fusion of Android Rotation Vector and Calibrated Gyroscope - less stable but more accurate)
+- Gravity + Compass
-- Improved Orientation Sensor 2 (Sensor fusion of Android Rotation Vector and Calibrated Gyroscope - more stable but less accurate)
+- Accelerometer + Compass
-- Old Android Orientation Sensor (Complementary filter fusion of Accelerometer + Gyroscope + Compass)
+- Deprecated Android Orientation Sensor (Complementary filter fusion of Accelerometer + Gyroscope + Compass)

 This application was developed for demonstrating the sensor fusion approach developed for my [Master Thesis "Sensor fusion for robust outdoor Augmented Reality tracking on mobile devices"](http://my-it.at/media/MasterThesis-Pacha.pdf) at the [Human Interface Technology Laboratory New Zealand](http://www.hitlabnz.org).